 Ampthill is a small historic town with picturesque narrow streets lined with fine Georgian and Tudor architecture.
 The Ampthill Room is located in the former Magistrates' Court, a short distance from the town centre.

-The room is bright and airy, decorated in heather and grey with comfortable seating for 100 (90, with 10 standing) with plenty of parking at the weekends and a grassed area for photographs.
+The room is bright and airy, decorated in heather and grey with comfortable seating for 60, with plenty of parking at the weekends and a grassed area for photographs.

 What happens at the pre-marriage interview?